Our Cabrillo, Crescent & Peak Ave Kindergarteners Spent the Day at Happy Hollow Farm

-Second Year TK/Pre-K: How a Year of Experience Changes Everything
+Second Year Primary (TK/Pre-K:) How a Year of Experience Changes Everything

 There is something remarkable that happens in a child’s second year of Primary (TK)/Pre-K at MSOSV.
 It’s not always visible at first, but once you know what to look for, you can see it in everything: how they carry themselves in the classroom, how they approach their work, how they interact with the children around them.
 The first year of Primary is rich with discovery.
 Children are meeting Montessori materials for the first time, learning the rhythms of the classroom, building independence through practical life work, and developing their sensorial awareness.